 A: V-Ray RT technically does not care which type of video card you have in your system, so either a Quadro or a GeForce card should work just fine.
 However, there are certain times where you may want to use a Quadro card.
 First, they are slightly more reliable since they are designed to operate under heavy load for extended periods of time and tend to have more stable drivers.
-In addition, companies like AutoDesk (Revit/3ds Max/Maya) tend to heavily favor the use of Quadro cards.
+Second, Quadro cards tend to have more onboard memory.
+The amount of video RAM will limit how complex of a scene can be rendered in V-Ray RT, so for extremely detailed rendering you may need the additional VRAM on high-end Quadro cards.
+Finally, companies like AutoDesk (Revit/3ds Max/Maya) tend to heavily favor the use of Quadro cards.
 So if you plan on also using one of these applications on this system then using a Quadro card is likely a good idea.

 Q: Can I use an AMD card for V-Ray RT?